December 2025

 While vinegar is non-toxic, it still has risks.
 When cleaning mold with vinegar, you release mold spores into the air.
 Inhaling these spores can trigger allergic reactions, asthma, or other respiratory problems, according to the American Lung Association.
 The acidic nature of vinegar can also cause mild irritation if inhaled in large quantities or if it comes into contact with your skin, as noted by Healthline.

-One of the biggest reasons vinegar is so popular as a cleaning solution, especially for mold, is its environmental benefits.
+One of the biggest reasons vinegar is so popular as a mold cleaning solution, especially for mold, is its environmental benefits.
 Unlike harsh chemical cleaners, vinegar is a natural, biodegradable product that breaks down quickly without releasing harmful toxins into the environment.
 It's a safer choice for those concerned about reducing their carbon footprint and minimizing chemical use at home.

 Vinegar is produced from renewable resources - usually from the fermentation of grain alcohol - which makes it a sustainable option compared to synthetic chemicals.
 Plus, it doesn't contain harmful ingredients that can end up polluting water systems.
 The Environmental Working Group (EWG) rates vinegar highly for its non-toxic, eco-friendly properties, recommending it as a safer alternative to commercial cleaners.